Explaining the inner workings of the points game, there’s always one topic where you see the eyes start to squint, as bewilderment takes over.

 - Air France only allows first class redemptions for elites of their own program, and no other miles can be used to book it.
 Not even non elites within the FlyingBlue program.

-- Lufthansa only makes first class seats available to book with other miles from 15 days out, meaning they’re only available last minute.
-Swiss First can only be booked by elites.
+- Lufthansa typically only makes first class seats available to book with other miles from 15 days out, meaning they’re only available to most other airline mileage programs at the very last minute.
+Swiss First can also only be booked by elites.

 - Singapore Airlines has never really allowed any other mileage program to book first or business class seats on their own long haul flights.
 You must book with KrisFlyer.